gammasoft71/xtd/examples/xtd.forms.examples/drawing/draw_image/README.md

 # draw_image

-shows how to drawing an [xtd::drawing::image](../../../../src/xtd.drawing/include/xtd/drawing/image.h) in paint event.
+shows how to draw image in paint event.

 # Sources